meritechsolutions/azenqos_qgis_plugin/README.md

 - If first install, open QGIS, complete first time setup then exit (we just want it to create required folders).
 - Close QGIS if it is open.
 - Click on near top-right of this github page: 'Code' button > 'Download ZIP' - save it to your computer, extract the zip to a folder.
-- In the extracted folder, double-click on <pre>install_azenqos_plugin.bat</pre> - it must show 'SUCCESS', other wise see and fix as per error message.
+- In the extracted folder, double-click on <pre>install_azenqos_plugin.bat</pre> - it must show 'SUCCESS', otherwise fix as per error message shown.
 - If first time, in QGIS, go to 'Plugins' > 'Manage and install plugins' > 'Installed' and enable the 'Azenqos' plugin
 - Press on the AZENQOS icon button in toolbar (or in 'Plugins') to choose a .azm log file to analyze.